carmanwong/google-eliza-talk/README.md

 Here is a more detailed project description: https://carmanyesno.wixsite.com/elizagoogletalk

+The project video is here of how the 2 robot really talk: https://www.youtube.com/watch?v=_qxNwdrNrg0

 Here are some extracted interesting conversations between Google and Eliza:

 Hello.
 What do you want Google to discuss with Eliza?